MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-This article explains how to use analysis assist to help you analyze data on list pages.
+This article explains how to use the *analysis assist* to help you analyze data on list pages.

 ## About analysis assist